 Hard coding decision logic into applications can quickly become unmanageable when there are many possible combinations of actions and conditions.
 To address this issue, ML can also take over the decision-making steps via “reinforcement learning,” an emerging ML approach that is structured as an interaction between an agent (the ML portion) and the environment (the real world).

-The agent mimics the way human beings continuously learn from past experiences.
+The agent mimics the way human beings continuously learn

 Reinforcement learning is built on the following basic concepts: